mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/ruby-tracker/Ruby-Tracker-v0.2.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > Ruby Tracker

-*This page refers to version 0.2.0 of the Snowplow Python Tracker.
-Documentation for the latest version, 0.3.0, is available:*
+*This page refers to version 0.2.0 of the Snowplow Ruby Tracker.
+Documentation for the latest version, 0.6.0, is available:*

 *[Version 0.3][ruby-0.3]*
 *[Version 0.4][ruby-0.4]*